Interaction Rate for a single post

 So let's assume our dashboard has even weights for all interaction types.
 A Facebook post gets 10 interactions and its Page had 800 page likes when the post came out, that's: 10 / 800 * 100 = 1.25%

-This is often seen in a leaderboard or Intelligence, and the goal is to find an average interaction rate from the many posts in that timeframe.
+This is often seen in a leaderboard or Intelligence, or in search, and the goal is to find an average interaction rate from the many posts in that timeframe.
 To do that, we add up the interactions of all the posts (again, accounting for weights), divide by the number of posts, and then divide again by the average account size (followers/page likes) in question over the timeframe.

 Let's say we're looking for the interaction rate of a Facebook page over a week.
 It has 7 posts totaling 100 interactions (with even weights across all interaction types), and the page grew from 1,000 to 1,500 page likes that week (for an average of 1,250).
 That's: 100 / 7 / 1,250 * 100 = 1.14%

-For lists in Intelligence, we try to do the same kind of thing we do for an account.
-We add up all the interactions on every post from every account in the list (again, accounting for weights), and then we divide by that number of posts.
-Then we divide by the average size (follower count/ page likes) of the accounts in the list.
+For lists in Intelligence, we try to do the same kind of thing we do for an account: We add up all the interactions on every post from every account in the list (again, accounting for weights), and then we divide by that number of posts.
+Then we divide by the average size (follower count/page likes) of the accounts in the list.
 (In this case, we pick the latest size value for each account, not an average for each over the timeframe.)

 Let's say we're looking at a Facebook list with 5 pages in it, each with 6 posts over the week, totaling 100 interactions (with even weights across all interaction types).
 The page sizes on the last day of the week are 1000, 1100, 1200, 1300, 1400, which average to 1200.
 That gives us: